Lachrynier/mlops-project/reports/README.md

 >
 > Answer:

 We used VS Code's Python Debugger extension and logging/printing.
 Logging allows us to track the progress of the program.
 The debugger allows to add breakpoints, step through code, inspect variables, and interact with the program through a debugging terminal.
 The breakpoints can be configured to only trigger when certain conditions are true, which can be quite useful.
 Ideally all debugging is done locally as it can be extremely time consuming and tedious to wait for docker files to build or GCP apps to deploy.
-Profiling ?...
+In terms of profiling, we used `cProfile` and `snakeviz` to measure the performance impact of not preprocessing our data and instead performing all transforms while training.
+When training for one epoch, it took up around a cumulative 70 seconds to extract images from the `tar` archivee, convert them from JPEG and perform transformations on them.
+This was fine when running on CPU, where an epoch took on the order of 1000 seconds, but a big performance hit when running on GPU, where an only epoch took around 150 seconds.
+Hence we kept our preprocessing step.

 ## Working in the cloud